Silje32/Project-exam-2/README.md

 05. For the Icons you will need to install react-icons from Fontawesome:
 In the terminal in VSC write; "npm i react-icons".

-01. SVG Icon Packages:
+SVG Icon Packages:
-npm i --save @fortawesome/fontawesome-svg-core npm i --save @fortawesome/free-solid-svg-icons
+npm i --save @fortawesome/fontawesome-svg-core npm i --save @fortawesome/free-solid-svg-icons npm i --save @fortawesome/react-fontawesome

-02. The Free Package:
+The Free Package:
 npm install --save @fortawesome/fontawesome-free